-- Category A Obtaining heritage specialist advice for a war memorial, for example a condition assessment report, a Conservation Management Plan, or arborist advice for war memorial trees. - Category B Physical conservation works to a war memorial including restoration, repair, maintenance, and preservation, for example regilding inscriptions, treating metal corrosion, repairing damaged elements, specialist masonry cleaning, repainting the exterior of a war memorial hall or repointing mortar joints. - Category B Work to improve the accessibility of war memorials, for example access ramps (maximum \$2,000 excl.
-GST). - Category B Relocation of war memorials for public safety, where expert recommendations have been provided.
-Note: a war memorial should be preserved in its original location if possible and relocation should be a strategy of last resort, where imminent threats cannot be otherwise controlled.
+- Category A Obtaining heritage specialist advice for an existing war memorial, for example a condition assessment report, a Conservation Management Plan, or arborist advice for war memorial trees. - Category B Physical conservation works to an existing war memorial including restoration, repair, maintenance, and preservation, for example regilding inscriptions, treating metal corrosion, repairing damaged elements, specialist masonry cleaning, repainting the exterior of a war memorial hall or repointing mortar joints. - Category B Relocation of war memorials on public land in cases of documented public safety concerns, where expert recommendations have been provided.
+Note: a war memorial should be preserved in its original location if possible and relocation should be a strategy of last resort, where imminent threats cannot be otherwise controlled (see 'Examples of ineligible projects' - page 11 for ineligible relocation applications). - Category B Work to improve the accessibility of war memorials, such as the addition of handrails or access ramps (maximum \$5,000 excl.
+GST). - Category B Physical works relating to the memorial's immediate precinct such as: